Python unit testing in Visual Studio Code

 ||Specifies whether VS Code prompts to configure a test framework if potential tests are discovered.|

-The default arguments for UnitTest as as follows:
+The default arguments for UnitTest are as follows:

 -vsets default verbosity.
 Remove this argument for simpler output.

 -s .specifies the starting directory for discovering tests.
-If you have tests in a "test" folder, you can change this to
+If you have tests in a "test" folder, change the argument to

 "-s", "test"in the arguments array).